Benedictteo05/OSA_notes/Operating Systems & Administration/L4 - Device Management.md

 - It is important to create device drivers, which takes on the task of working these devices, but requiring only a standard set of functions to make them (the devices) work.
 - The device manager, in turn, manages the collection of device drivers.
 - The manager makes it possible for the OS to then provide a standard set of system calls to application programs, which use the devices.
-- Device driver contains:
+- Device manager contains:
-	- Device-Independent (Device specific)
+	- Device-Independent
-	- Device-Dependent
+	- Device-Dependent (To be downloaded) - Device specific

 ### System Call Interface
 - Functions available to application programs.